thruthesky/extended/README.md

 # Extended

-`Extended` is a set of Flutter widgets that are extended based on Material and Cupertino widgets.
-The widgets of in this package have extra functionalities.
+- `Extended` is a set of Flutter widgets that are extended based on Material and Cupertino widgets.
+The some of widgets in this package are simply a copy of an existing widgets in Material and Cupertino widgets with some extra properties.
 For instance, `Column` widget does column things only on Material widget.
 It does not have background color option, nor tap handler and often we need to add those functionality to `Column` widget.
-And this is the reason why we have `Extended` package here. `Extended` package also provide method like `alert`.
+And this is one reason why we have `Extended` package here.

+- `Extended` package also provide methods to open dialogs like `alert`, `confirm`, etc.

+- `Extended` package collects some of the well known widgets in `pub.dev` and bundle them together to make a better UI widget package.